roadiz/docs/user/documents-system/intro.rst

 Unused document
 ---------------

-Clicking 'Unused document' allows you to gather every unused documents on your website, so you can clean your database and get rid of useless documents.
+Clicking *Unused document* allows you to gather every unused documents on your website, so you can clean your database and get rid of useless documents.

 .. image:: ./img/unused_document.png